DrDroidLab/grafana-mcp-server/README.md

 }
 ```

+- The path to uv can be found by running `which uv` on MacOS/Linux or `where uv` on Windows.
-- Ensure your `config.yaml` is in the same directory as `mcp_server.py` or update the path accordingly.
+- Ensure your `config.yaml` is in the correct directory for each server or set the required environment variables.
+- Update the `command`, `args`, and `env` fields as needed for your environment.

 ### 4B.
 Using Docker (with environment variables)